Parkchester, Bronx: Land use

-A prominent feature of Parkchester is the Bangla Bazaar located throughout Olmstead Ave., Odell St., Purdy St., and Castle Hill Ave.
-The long stretch of blocks are occupied by businesses owned by Bangladeshis and is the heart of their community.
+A prominent feature of Parkchester is the Bangla Bazaar located throughout Olmstead Avenue, Odell Street, Purdy Street, and Castle Hill Avenue.
+The long stretch of blocks are occupied by businesses owned by Bangladeshis.

 There are two subsections of the neighborhood.
 Parkchester Apartment Complex is a subsection of Parkchester.
 Its boundaries, starting from the north and moving clockwise, are East Tremont Avenue to the north, Castle Hill Avenue to the east, McGraw Avenue to the south, and White Plains Road to the west.
 The apartment complex has recently undergone substantial renovations of many of their apartments.
 Additionally, Stratton Park is on the west part of Parkchester.
 Its boundaries, starting from the north and moving clockwise, are the Amtrak Northeast Corridor to the west and north, White Plains Road to the east, and East 177th Street (the Cross-Bronx Expressway service road) to the south.
-Its zip code is 10460, and its residents consider themselves as part of Parkchester.
+Its ZIP code is 10460, and its residents consider themselves as part of Parkchester.

 At the heart of Parkchester is the 2 acre Aileen B. Ryan Oval, formerly Metropolitan Oval.